-BD maintains a Reporting/Grievance Mechanism through the BD Ethics Helpline, a third party led monitoring and oversight mechanism that is available both internally for BD associates and externally for all stakeholders.
-This system allows for anonymous (where permitted by law) and/or confidential reporting of all matter of ethics concerns, including known or suspected human rights abuses both within BD and in our wider supply chain.
+BD maintains a Reporting/Grievance Mechanism through the BD Ethics Helpline, a third-party led monitoring and oversight mechanism, available internally for BD associates and externally for all stakeholders.
+This system allows for anonymous (where permitted by law) and/or confidential reporting of all matters of ethics concerns, including known or suspected human rights abuses both within BD and in our wider supply chain.
 It is available online or via telephone in a number of languages.